 The world’s leading software development platform.
 GitHub is a web-based Git repository hosting service.
 In simple words, it is like a Google Drive for software projects, where you can find code.
 When uploading your project, you have the choice of making it public or private.
 The community is huge and the project base even bigger.
 GitHub is also an excellent place for collaborative development, where developers can discover, share, and build better software.

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open source distributed VCS designed to handle everything from small to very large projects with speed and efficiency.
 When a developer is working on something, they have to regularly make changes to the code until they get to the last version.